andreasWallner/ProxyChanger/README.md

 #ProxyChanger
-A simple firefox plugin that llows to switch between system proxy and no proxy.
+A simple firefox plugin that allows to switch between no proxy and an arbitrary proxy setting with a button in the action bar.

-#Todo
-- Preference setting to change on-setting (auto/manual/system)
-- Upload to firefox plugin database